IAmRiteshKoushik/devpool.soc/README.md

 Use this command to mark a contributor as a helper.
 Can be used in both issues as well as pull-requests.

-### 10. `/extend <day-count> @github-username` - Maintainer ONLY Command
-Use this command to provide an extension of few days to a contributor.
-This has to be done manually.
-The contributor can reach out to the maintainer via discussion channels.

 ## Development Instructions
 1. Clone the repository
 ```bash